dead-claudia/lifted-pipeline-proposal/pipeline-manipulation.md

 This requires a new primitive like `Symbol.chain` for invoking a callback and returning based on its result.
 The callback returns one of three types (a `TypeError` is thrown otherwise):

 - A value with a `Symbol.chain` and/or `Symbol.asyncChain` method, to unwrap
-- An iterable of zero or more values to wrap (most commonly an array)
+- An array of zero or more values to wrap
 - `null`/`undefined` as a cue to break and/or unsubscribe.

 These desugar to a `Symbol.chain` call, and exist to allow expressing complex logic without sacrificing conciseness or becoming too complex to use in of themselves.
 There are three variants: